Desmond Bane

 Path to Basketball

-Bane attended Seton Catholic High School in Richmond, Indiana, where he played basketball.
-As a senior, he averaged an impressive 30 points, 11.5 rebounds, 6.1 assists, and 3.2 blocks per game.
-He set a school record by scoring 62 points in a single game and was named MVP of the Wettig Memorial Holiday Tournament.
-Despite his outstanding performance, he did not receive any NCAA Division I offers until his senior year, when he committed to play for Texas Christian University (TCU) in May 2016.
+Bane attended Seton Catholic High School, a small private school in Richmond, where he played under head coach Josh Jurgens.
+As a senior, he averaged a state-high 30 points, 11.5 rebounds, 6.1 assists, and 3.2 blocks per game.
+He scored a school-record 62 points with nine three-pointers in a win over Lincoln Senior High School and was named MVP of the Wettig Memorial Holiday Tournament.

 Desmond Bane Career

-Desmond Bane was selected with the 30th pick in the 2020 NBA draft by the Boston Celtics, becoming the first TCU player to be picked in the first round since Kurt Thomas in 1995.
-Shortly after the draft, he was traded to the Memphis Grizzlies.
-Bane had an impressive rookie season, being named to the NBA All-Rookie Second Team in 2021.
-He recorded the highest three-point field goal percentage for a rookie since Stephen Curry, demonstrating his shooting prowess.
+Bane was selected with the 30th pick in the 2020 NBA Draft by the Boston Celtics, becoming the first TCU player taken in the first round since Kurt Thomas in 1995.
+He was immediately traded to the Memphis Grizzlies for a future pick, and the Grizzlies signed him on November 25, 2020.
+His rookie year ended with a selection to the NBA All-Rookie Second Team, and his three-point percentage was the highest by a rookie since Stephen Curry with at least 150 attempts.

 Desmond Bane Family